CIERA-Northwestern/cmake_tutorial/README.md

 ```

 # Singularity
-Instructions for buiulding the singularity image from the definition file
+Instructions for building the example program into a singularity container using the provided recipe/defintion file.

 ```
 module purge all